Emanuel Chirico

-Emanuel Chirico – aka Manny – is a business leader in the retail and apparel industry.
+Emanuel "Manny" Chirico is a business leader in the retail and apparel industry.
+Having been with the PVH Corp for 20 years, Chirico served as chief executive officer for the company from 2006, as well as chairman from 2007.
+He resigned from his position as Chief Executive Officer in February 2021.
+He retired in December 2021.

 Current executive roles

-Chirico is chairman (since 2007) and director (since 2005) at PVH Corp.
+Chirico served as chairman (since 2007) and director (since 2005) at PVH Corp.
 He served as Chief Executive Officer from 2006 until January 2021.
-In 2013 he also became principal executive officer and president at Warnaco Group Inc. and in 2003, a director at Dick’s Sporting Goods Inc. He is also a director at the American Apparel and Footwear Association.
+In 2013 he also became principal executive officer and president at Warnaco Group Inc. and in 2003, a director at Dick's Sporting Goods Inc. He is also a director at the American Apparel and Footwear Association.
 His total compensation for 2013 was $17,884,646.

 Employment history

 Prior to his current role at the firm, Chirico held a variety of other key executive roles at PVH.
 These include: chief financial officer, president, chief operating officer, executive vice president, partner-in-charge of the Retail Apparel Group, vice president and controller.
 He has been with the firm since 1993.